Section I: Basics

 5. Where are the rules of Mystics learning new domains?

 6. The rules for gaining domains were accidentally omitted from the book.
-A Mystic and all the sub-classes can either learn a new domain or master one the currently posses at each level.
+A Mystic, and all the sub-classes of Mystic, can either learn a new domain or master one they currently possess at each level.
 The Message Boards member ‘Igor the Henchman’ coined the term ‘domain slots’ to describe the acquisition of new domains.
 One slot is gained at each level starting at level one; a single slot grants minor access to a domain and a second slot permits major access.

 7. What is the Masque of the Jade Dragon?